alxarno/tinytune/README.md

    --help, -h           show help
    --print-version, -v  print only the version (default: false)

+   Common:

+   --index-save, --is  the program creates a special file in the working directory “index.tinytune”.
+This file stores all necessary data obtained during indexing of the working directory.
+                You can turn off its saving, but at the next startup, the application will start processing again (default: true)

    FFmpeg:
+    This application uses the FFmpeg program as a tool for interacting with video files.
+    Make sure that it is available for calling.

-   --acceleration, -a  allows to utilize GPU computing power for ffmpeg (default: true)
+   --acceleration  allows to utilize GPU computing power for ffmpeg (default: true)

    Processing:
+    In order for the web interface to be able to view thumbnails of media files, as well as play them, the program needs to process them and get meta information.
+    This process can be long, so here are the options that will help limit the number of files to process.

+   --excludes value  if you want to more finely restrict the files to be processed, use this option.
+You can specify multiple regular expressions, separated by commas.
+                Files that fall under one of these expressions will not be processed (but you will still see them in the interface).
+                Example: '\\.(mp4|avi)$' -> turn off processing for all files with .mp4 and .avi extensions --image           allows the server to process images, to show thumbnails (default: true) --includes value  this parameter will help to include back into processing files that were disabled by the '--exclude' parameter.
+Regular expressions are also used here, separated by commas.
+                Example: 'video/sample[.]mp4$' -> will return the sample.mp4 file, which is located in the video folder (no matter at what level the folder is located) to processing
+   --max-file-size value  this option restricts files from being processed if their size exceeds a certain value.
+Values can be specified as follows: 25KB, 10mb, 1GB, 2gb (default: "-1B")
-   --image, --ai                            allows the server to process images (default: true) --max-new-image-items value, --ni value  limits the number of new image files to be processed (default: -1) --max-new-video-items value, --nv value  limits the number of new video files to be processed (default: -1) --parallel value, --pl value             simultaneous file processing (!large values increase RAM consumption!) (default: 16)
+   --max-images value     limits the number of image files to be processed (thumbnails producing) (default: -1) --max-videos value     limits the number of video files to be processed (thumbnails producing) (default: -1) --parallel value       simultaneous image/video processing (!large values increase RAM consumption!) (default: 16) --timeout value        sometimes some files take too long to process, here you can specify a time limit in which they should be processed.
+Examples of values: 5m, 120s (default: "2m")
-   --video, --av                            allows the server to process videos (default: true)
+   --video                allows the server to process videos, for playing them in browser and show thumbnails (default: true)

    Server:

-   --port value, -p value  http server port (default: 8080)
+   --port value, -p value  http server port (default: 8080) --streaming value       some files cannot be played in the browser, such as flv and avi.
+Therefore, such files need to be transcoded.
+                Specify here, using regular expressions, which files you would like to transcode on the fly for browser viewing (default: "\\.(flv|f4v|avi)$")

 COPYRIGHT:
    (c) github.com/alxarno/tinytune

 ```
 ## 🖥️ Development